Chanda-Abdul/Grokking-Algorithm-Book-Notes/README.md

 - The values in the cells are usually what you’re trying to optimize.
 - Each cell is a subproblem, so think about how you can divide your problem into subproblems.
 - There’s no single formula for calculating a dynamic-programming solution.

+# Chapter 10.
+K-nearest neighbors

+- <b>k-nearest neighbors (KNN)</b> algorithm for classification
+  - Classification = categorization into a group
+  - Regression = predicting a response (like a number)

+- Cosine similarity doesn’t measure the distance between two vectors.
+Instead, it compares the angles of the two vectors.
+- KNN is a really useful algorithm, and it’s your introduction to the magical world of machine learning!
+Machine learning is all about making your computer more intelligent.
+- OCR stands for optical character recognition.
+It means you can take a photo of a page of text, and your computer will automatically read the text for you.
+Google uses OCR to digitize books.
+  - Generally speaking, OCR algorithms measure lines, points, and curves.
+  - Then, when you get a new character, you can extract the same features from it.
+  - The first step of OCR, where you go through images of numbers and extract features, is called training.
+Most machine-learning algorithms have a training step: before your computer can do the task, it must be trained.
+  - Spam filters use another simple algorithm called the Naive Bayes classifier.
+First, you train your Naive Bayes classifier on some data.
+    - Naive Bayes figures out the probability that something is likely to be spam.
+It has applications similar to KNN.
+## Recap
+I hope this gives you an idea of all the different things you can do with KNN and with machine learning!
+Machine learning is an interesting field that you can go pretty deep into if you decide to:
+- KNN is used for classification and regression and involves looking at the k-nearest neighbors.
+- Classification = categorization into a group.
+- Regression = predicting a response (like a number).
+- Feature extraction means converting an item (like a fruit or a user) into a list of numbers that can be compared.
+- Picking good features is an important part of a successful KNN algorithm.